-The Wilde Renate mainly offers local talent when it comes to the weekly line-up.
-The DJs focus on techno, house and other sorts of electronic music.
-Because there are so many floors, you normally should be able to find a music-style you like.
-The door-policy of this Berliner techno-club is quite strict but it all depends with who and when you arrive.
+The Wilde Renate is not often offering famous DJs with millions of followers.
+The club focuses on local talent and personally I love this.
+These DJs want to prove themselves and often deliver the best livesets.
+Because there are several floors, you normally should be able to find a music style you like for you and your friends.
+The door-policy of this Berliner techno club is quite strict but it all depends with who and when you arrive.

 Open Air location located nearbyNot far from the Wilde Renate, on the other side of the Elsenbrücke, you can find the Open-Air location of the same organisation, called Else.

 5. Kater Blau

 For many years, one of the most famous clubs in Berlin has been the Kater Holzig.
 Unfortunately that club had to close a few years ago and many people feared the end of the emporium of this extraordinary club.
 Lucky enough the organisation of this techno club found another location and opened a new club with the name Kater Blau.
 It comes as no surprise that also this club has been a great success since its opening.